-Name of Beneficial Owner and Position Amount and Nature of Beneficial Ownership (1) Percent of Class Directors & Nominees Who Are Not Named Executive Officers John W. Chisholm Current Director 21,180 Charles G. Curtis Former Director (Retired) 86,755 (2) William F. Hughes, Jr. Current Director 159,042 (3) 1.18% David L. Bradshaw Current Director 26,432 Leslie Shockley Beyer Director Nominee Named Executive Officers Stephen C. Taylor Chief Executive Officer, Current Director & Director Nominee 569,052 (4) 4.23% James R. Hazlett Vice President - Technical Services 91,314 (5) James R. Lawrence Vice President and Chief Financial Officer 5,000 All Directors (and nominees) and executive officers as a group (7 persons) 958,775 (6) 7.12%
+Name of Beneficial Owner and Position Amount and Nature of Beneficial Ownership (1) Percent of Class Directors & Nominees Who Are Not Named Executive Officers John W. Chisholm Current Director 28,974 Nigel J. Jenvey Director Nominee 5,291 David L. Bradshaw Director Nominee 32,044 Leslie A. Beyer Current Director 6,936 Named Executive Officers Stephen C. Taylor Chief Executive Officer and Current Director 681,118 (2) 5.00% James R. Hazlett Vice President - Technical Services 106,791 (3) G. Larry Lawrence Interim Vice President and Chief Financial Officer 64,259 (4) All Directors (and nominees) and executive officers as a group (7 persons) 925,413 (5) 6.79%

-\ Less than one percent.
+^{} Less than one percent.

-- (1) The number of shares listed includes all shares of common stock owned or indirectly owned by, which vest or may be acquired within 60 days of June 9, 2020 upon exercise of options held by the shareholder (or group), or which vest within 60 days of June 9, 2020, under outstanding restricted stock units.
+(1) The number of shares listed includes all shares of common stock owned or indirectly owned by, which vest within 60 days of April 25, 2021, under outstanding restricted stock units.
 Beneficial ownership is calculated in accordance with the rules of the Securities and Exchange Commission.
-Unless otherwise indicated, all shares of common stock are held directly with sole voting and investment powers.
-As of June 9, 2020, none of the shares of common stock owned by our officers and Directors had been pledged as collateral to secure repayment of loans. - (2) Does not include 3,546 shares of common stock which may be issued upon the vesting of restricted stock units. - (3) Includes (i) 106,200 shares of common stock indirectly owned by Mr. Hughes through the William and Cheryl Hughes Family Trust and (ii) 9,861 shares of common stock held indirectly by a "rabbi trust," the receipt of which has been deferred by Mr. Hughes to the Company's Nonqualified Deferred Compensation Plan.
-Mr. and Mrs. Hughes are cotrustees of the William and Cheryl Hughes Family Trust and have shared voting and investment powers with respect to the shares held by the trust.
-Mr. and Mrs. Hughes are beneficiaries of the trust along with their two children.
-Does not include 6,591 shares of common stock which may be issued upon the vesting of restricted stock units. - (4) Includes 93,025 shares of common stock held indirectly by a "rabbi trust" the receipt of which has been deferred by Mr. Taylor pursuant to the Company's Nonqualified Deferred Compensation Plan.
-Does not include 40,676 shares of common stock which may be issued upon the vesting of restricted stock units. - (5) Includes 17,667 shares of common stock held indirectly by a "rabbi trust" the receipt of which has been deferred by Mr. Hazlett pursuant to the Company's Nonqualified Deferred Compensation Plan.
-Does not include 1,333 shares of common stock which may be issued upon the vesting of restricted stock units. - (6) Does not include 52,146 shares of common stock which may be issued upon the vesting of restricted stock units.
+Unless otherwise indicated, all shares of common stock are held

+- directly with sole voting and investment powers.
+As of April 25, 2021, none of the shares of common stock owned by our officers and Directors had been pledged as collateral to secure repayment of loans. - (2) Includes (i) 113,315 shares of common stock held indirectly by a "rabbi trust" the receipt of which has been deferred by Mr. Taylor pursuant to the Company's Nonqualified Deferred Compensation Plan and (ii) 3,138 shares of common stock which vest within 60 days of April 25, 2021.
+Does not include 17,248 shares of common stock which may be issued upon the vesting of restricted stock units. - (3) Includes 19,000 shares of common stock held indirectly by a "rabbi trust" the receipt of which has been deferred by Mr. Hazlett pursuant to the Company's Nonqualified Deferred Compensation Plan. - (4) Includes 10,000 shares of common stock held indirectly by a "rabbi trust" the receipt of which has been deferred by Mr. Lawrence pursuant to the Company's Nonqualified Deferred Compensation Plan. - (5) Does not include 17,248 shares of common stock which may be issued upon the vesting of restricted stock units.

-The following table sets forth information as of June 9, 2020 regarding the beneficial owners of more than five percent of the outstanding shares of our Common Stock.
-To our knowledge, there are no beneficial owners of more than five percent of the outstanding shares of our Common Stock as of June 9, 2020 other than those set forth below.
+The following table sets forth information as of April 25, 2021 regarding the beneficial owners of more than five percent of the outstanding shares of our Common Stock.
+To our knowledge, there are no beneficial owners of more than five percent of the outstanding shares of our Common Stock as of April 25, 2021 other than those set forth below.